Pencil Drawing Supply Review

 2. Castell 9000

-The Castell 9000 are super strong and can be sharpened easily, yet soft enough to be enjoyable and forgiving.
+The Castell 9000 is super strong and can be sharpened easily, yet soft enough to be enjoyable and forgiving.
 Perfect!

 3. Tombow MONO Drawing Pencils